OpenVisualCloud/Media-Transport-Library/doc/sdm_appliance.md

 **Note**:

 - See [readme](../ecosystem/ffmpeg_plugin/README.md) for more info on the parameters supported by the kahawai's ffmpeg plugin.
-- The example command line above stream the session at 1280x720@30fps in rgb24 pixel format.
+- The example command-line above stream the session at 1280x720@30fps in rgb24 pixel format.
 - Provide the path to ffmpeg's DLLs if the ffmpeg in the step above is installed in a non-default directory (eg. /usr/lib).